reefactor/brainfood_reference/README.md

 > Be disciplined in your life so that you can be violent and original in your art (Soyez réglé dans votre vie et ordinaire comme un bourgeois, afin d'être violent et original dans vos œuvres)
 > ― Gustav Flaubert

+> ..Until three or four in the morning, that’s when I do my thinking: on research, on our next challenge, or I’ll write up an algorithmic design document
+> -- [between 1am and 4am is the "second day" of Demis Hassabis](https://www.theguardian.com/technology/2016/feb/16/demis-hassabis-artificial-intelligence-deepmind-alphago
+)

 Amateurs have a goal.
 [Professionals have a process](https://fs.blog/2017/06/habits-vs-goals/).